TAS-Technologies-Group/ttg-toolbox-docs/docs/api/weather/current-conditions.md

 ### Returns

-The a JSON body containing the current weather conditions.
+A JSON object containing the current weather conditions.

 ---